-Horse Rescuing Reality
+Horse Rescue Reality

 1. Understanding non-profit structure and business management

-Although establishing a horse rescue as a 501(c)3 is not required by law, it is required for donors to receive tax benefits from their charitable giving.
+Although establishing a horse rescue as a 501(c)3 is not required by law, it is required for donors to receive the tax benefits from their charitable giving.

 “Private horse rescues” must be transparent regarding their lack of tax-exempt status when dealing with potential donors.
-An operator of a “private horse rescue” may also be required to report any donations as income and personally pay taxes on it.
+An operator of a “private rescue” may be required to report any donations as income and personally pay taxes on it.